MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 ---
 title: Azure Hybrid Benefit for Windows Server
 description: Azure Hybrid Benefit for Windows Server lets you reduce costs by using your on-premises Windows Server licenses with Software Assurance enabled for VMs in Azure.
-Use Azure Stack HCI and Azure Kubernetes Service (AKS) hybrid on Azure Stack HCI and Windows Server at no extra cost. ms.date: 10/05/2022 ms.topic: conceptual
+Use Azure Stack HCI and Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server at no extra cost. ms.date: 10/06/2022 ms.topic: conceptual
 author: dknappettmsft
 ms.author: daknappe